 Liabilities and contributions shown in the report are computed using the Entry Age Actuarial Cost method of funding.
-Any funding surpluses or unfunded accrued liability is amortized over 25 years as a level percent of pay.
-Payroll is assumed to increase by the payroll growth assumption per year for this purpose.
+Any funding surpluses or unfunded accrued liability is amortized over 25 years as a level dollar amount.
+The initial unfunded accrued liability was established on June 30, 2002 and amortized over a closed 25-year period.
+Any changes in the unfunded accrued liability established after June 30, 2002 due to changes in plan provisions, actuarial methods or assumptions, or actuarial experience are amortized over a 25-year period from the date established.
 State statutes allow the contribution rate to be determined on payroll for all members, defined benefit and defined contribution member payroll combined.
-However, for GASB disclosure requirements, the net amortization period will not exceed 30 years and the level dollar amortization method is used since the defined benefit plan membership was closed effective July 1, 2006.
+However, for GASB disclosure requirements, the net amortization period will not exceed 30 years.